 A global minimum standard of living is the way to go here, and it's cheap to produce if you think of it as "manufacture and distribute for free" rather than trying to hand out cash and hope people will buy what you want them to buy.
 And, yes, this is absolutely a soft paternalism strategy.
 Who makes the decisions about what to produce?
 But if you want to know what's possible, that's what's possible.

-This still leaves the psychological problem: an ape that has two modes, "explore" and "conquer".
+This still leaves the psychological problem: an ape that has two modes, "explore" and "conquer."
 So my hope is that the High Frontier will keep us in "explore" mode indefinitely, and we won't have to resort to bombing each other to relieve our territorial aggression in a too-small dog cage.
-But the truth is that we could solve that territorial problem right now pretty easily if we made an all-out assault on solar water desalination: all the dry coast and most of the desert in Africa, America and especially Australia would become habitable if there was abundant, affordable fresh water.
-So colonising the desert areas would be a big win.
+But the truth is that we could solve that territorial problem right now pretty easily if we made an all-out assault on solar water desalination: all the dry coast and most of the desert in Africa, America, and especially Australia would become habitable if there was abundant, affordable fresh water.
+So colonizing the desert areas would be a big win.
 There's a huge leap of imagination to take our existing physical resources and purpose them into this kind of pseudo-utopian project, but it's only a leap of imagination.
 We have all the technology, right here, right now, this very day.

 Is basic human irrationality a problem here as well as lack of imagination?
 Modern advertising was pioneered by Sigmund Freud's nephew with theories of the unconscious.
 Consumerism is so mad and so damn successful.